 In response to the COVID-19 pandemic, Local Planning Panel meetings will be held online from April 2020 until further notice.

-Meetings generally held on the last Wednesday of the month at 3.00pm are being recorded.
-The recorded meeting is streamed online the following day on Thursday evening at 6.30pm for public viewing.
+A recording of the meeting is available online the following day on Thursday evening at 6.30pm for on-demand viewing.

 On 13 February 2017, Council resolved to establish an Independent Hearing and Assessment Panel (IHAP), now known as the Local Planning Panel.